YarboJanks/buffered.io/source/corelan/index.md

 * Full names and email addresses of all people attending
 * Name of the course that is being attended
 * Email address of invoice recipient
-* Indication of whether the fees are to be paid via direct bank deposit or credit card (please don't send actual credit card details)
+* Indication of whether the fees are to be paid via direct bank deposit or credit card (use of credit card incurs extra fees, also please don't send actual credit card details)

 An invoice will be generated specifically for you, or your business, that can be paid directly.